killcerr/uwvm2/CONTRIBUTING.md

 ### Containers and strings
 - Prefer `uwvm2::utils::container::string` instead of `std::string` in core layers for deterministic behavior and portability.
-- Avoid `std::vector` and other heap-centric STL containers in freestanding code.
-If required in hosted layers, isolate the usage and document failure modes.

 ### Integers and character types
 - Default to `::std::size_t` for sizes and indices.